M4ss1ck/telegram-ytdl-bot/README.md

 RAPIDAPI_KEY=your_rapidapi_key          # For premium API service
 PROXY_URL=http://user:pass@proxy:port   # For proxy method
 BROWSER_ENABLED=true                    # For browser-based downloads
+COOKIE_FILE_PATH=/path/to/cookies.txt   # Optional: For yt-dlp methods
 YOUTUBE_STRATEGY=api_first              # Download method priority
 ```

+### Cookie Support

+If the proxy or alternate frontend methods fail with errors like "Sign in to confirm" or "Failed to extract player response", YouTube might require authentication cookies.
+You can provide these using the `COOKIE_FILE_PATH` setting:

+1.  **Export Cookies**: Use a browser extension like "Get cookies.txt" or "EditThisCookie" to export your YouTube cookies from a logged-in browser session into a Netscape-formatted `cookies.txt` file.
+2.  **Configure Path**: Place the `cookies.txt` file on your server and set the absolute path in `COOKIE_FILE_PATH` in your `.env` file.

+The bot will automatically use these cookies for `yt-dlp` based download methods (proxy and alternate frontends).

 ### Browser-based Downloads